Encoding in HTTP Headers: charset and Content-Type

-HTTP headers declare encoding via Content-Type charset parameter.
-Learn how servers and clients negotiate character encoding and how mismatches cause display bugs.
+HTTP headers declare encoding via the Content-Type charset parameter.
+Learn how servers and clients negotiate character encoding to avoid display bugs.

 Published: